-- Does the venue have disabled access and toilet facilities? - Does the venue offer reusable utensils e.g. cups, cutlery, and plates?
-If not, consider hiring them or using compostable alternatives. - Check out Make-Do Library of Things for reusable party packs. - Check out Leisure Coast Hospitality and Packaging in Wollongong for all of your EcoFood Packaging needs. - Does the venue have water/energy conservation measures in place, or a green star rating?
-This would be nice to have, but is dependent on the availability in your local area. - Does the venue have natural light?
+- Does the venue have disabled access and toilet facilities? - Does the venue offer reusable utensils, eg. cups, cutlery, and plates?
+If not, consider hiring them or using compostable alternatives - Check out Make-Do Library of Things for reusable party packs - Check out Leisure Coast Hospitality and Packaging in Wollongong for all your eco food Packaging needs. - Does the venue have water/energy conservation measures in place, or a green star rating?
+This would be nice to have, but dependent on availability in your area. - Does the venue have natural light?
 This will enable your day event to avoid electricity usage.
 If not, the use of LED lighting would be preferred. - Does the venue have fans or windows that open?
-This would allow you to avoid using air conditioning and reduce the electricity / environmental costs. - Does the venue have a waste management system in place for recycling and composting? - If not, see Chapter 6 on Waste Management.
+This would allow you to avoid using air conditioning and reduce the electricity / environmental costs. - Does the venue have a waste management system in place for recycling and composting?